 2. Use PowerPoint sections to separate each presentations (PowerPoint in PowerPoint).

 Another good approach could be using Sections in PowerPoint.
-Sections in PowerPoint 2010 or 2013 let you organize the content and slides into different sections and then treat the slides under a given section as a whole.
+Sections in PowerPoint let you organize the content and slides into different sections and then treat the slides under a given section as a whole.

 In a previous article we showed you how to use a VBA code and Macro to move or go to a section in PowerPoint.
 You can use this approach plus the section organization in PowerPoint to translate the content for each language.
 So, for example if you need to translate a PowerPoint presentation from English to Spanish then you can use translation services that create all the same slides under a Spanish section.